An Overview of Sequential Function Chart (SFC) PLC Programming

 SFCs are commonly used and easier to represent in scenarios where there are multiple states of operations.
 SFC programming’s advantage is its ability to help the engineer break down large and complex processes into smaller pieces that are easy to understand.

-How Does SFC Programming Work?
+How Do SFC Programming Languages Work?